Honesty and transparency make you vulnerable. Be honest and transparent anyway.Mother Teresa

 Yes, Virginia, we have seen the various online videos about setting-up Japanese chisels.
 The creators of most of them are simply parroting instructions that some long-gone employee of a Japanese wholesaler, someone who had never used a chisel professionally, heard from another guy working at a chisel factory assembling thousands of chisels everyday as quickly as possible from cheap parts, some of which may have been imported from China.

-Some Gentle Reader may be saying to themselves: “Wait just one frickin minute there!
+About now, some Gentle Reader may be saying to themselves: “Wait just one frickin minute there!
 What do you mean, “made in China!?”
 Please, take a deep breath, smell the napalm, and realize that many of the components assembled into products in advanced countries are actually made in China at low cost.
 Poor quality is the natural consequence of procurement policies aiming to maximize profits above all else.
 The components used in C&S Tools’s chisels, however, are all made in Japan of quality materials and to reasonable tolerances.

 Here’s the problem: Imagine a chisel handle and/or crown manufactured to such careless tolerances that one must beat the heck out of the handle with a hammer (kigoroshi) to crush and break the wood cells to reduce the handle’s diameter enough so the poorly-matched crown will fit.
 With this still percolating in your head ask yourself two questions: (1) What sort of attention is being paid to quality control that these two simple parts aren’t manufactured to better tolerances?
 And (2), will crushing the hardwood handle’s cells improve or harm its durability and/or longevity?